may-wang/test/README.md

     title="Early distribution of watermelons"
     fill="#FF0000" >

+## Test Poem Block Quote

+> “Who started the cholera?
+I, said the Melon,
+I am the felon,
+From warmth of a torrider
+Country than Florida,
+I carried the cholera.
+We sailed to Marseilles
+With favoring gales,
+And from there we went on
+To visit Toulon.
+Where next do we do?
+Just wait; time will show.
+But it will not be long
+Ere the Germans will find,
+That cholera loves
+A trip on the rind.”

 ## Subtitle

 The code below is an example of how to add a video from Youtube.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.